vgerbot-libraries/tschannel/README.md

 npm i -s @vgerbot/channel
 ```

-Then install `@vgerbot/channel-transformer`, this is to simplify stuffs and make channel APIs more convenient to use
+Then install `@vgerbot/channel-transformer`, this is to simplify things and make channel APIs more convenient to use

 ```sh
 npm i -D @vgerbot/channel-transformer